NTX-McGill/2025/README.md

-2025: An apparatus for visually encoding neural representations
+##An apparatus for visually encoding neural representations